binello7/master-thesis/doc/man/Octave.md

 * ``~``: if a function returns more than one parameter, assign it to the unwanted ones.
 This value is not returned but it is still computed!!
 * ``!``: logical _not_ operator
 * ``~``: logical _not_ operator
+* ``\``: left divide operator.
+Very useful with matrix, solves linear systems in the most efficient way
 * ``@``:

 ## Format conversion specifications